Tankb220/svg-logo/README.md

 5. Once completed a SVG file named "logo svg" will be created

 ## Picture example
-1. picture of index.js
+**Example #1**

+The following image shows the node index.js with the quiry being answered.
 !(/images/svg-img-1.png)

-2. picture of logo.svg after quiries have been made !(/images/svg-img-3.png)

-3. final product with text being white, shape being square, and shape color being red !(/images/svg-img-2.png)
+ **Example #2**

+ This image show the logo.svg page that is made after filling out the quiries.
+!(/images/svg-img-3.png)

+**Example #3**

+This shows the final product, with white letters, square shape, and red background.
+!(/images/svg-img-2.png)